OpenRLHF/OpenRLHF-Docs/docs/source/rl.rst

 In REINFORCE-like algorithms, the value network is not used; instead, advantage is calculated directly by normalizing the reward, which can save some computational resources.
 We also proposed the `REINFORCE++ <https://www.researchgate.net/publication/387487679_REINFORCE_A_SIMPLE_AND_EFFICIENT_APPROACH_FOR_ALIGNING_LARGE_LANGUAGE_MODELS>`_ alignment method.

-- REINFORCE++ integrates ``key optimization techniques from PPO`` while eliminating the need for a critic network.
+- REINFORCE++ incorporates ``key optimization techniques from PPO`` while completely eliminating the need for a critic network.
-- REINFORCE++-baseline uses the ``mean reward of multiple samples from the same prompt`` as the baseline to reshape the rewards (without group ``/std``).
+- REINFORCE++-baseline leverages the ``mean reward across multiple samples generated from the same prompt`` as a baseline for reward reshaping (with global batch normalization ``/std``).
-- RLOO in OpenRLHF modifies the original version by incorporating the per-token KL reward and utilizing the PPO-clip loss
+- RLOO implementation in OpenRLHF enhances the original algorithm by introducing per-token KL reward and adopting the PPO-clip loss mechanism.
-- GRPO can be enabled by setting ``--advantage_estimator group_norm`` and using KL loss
+- GRPO functionality can be activated by configuring ``--advantage_estimator group_norm`` along with K3 KL loss.
+- Dr. GRPO represents a variant that eliminates the ``/std`` normalization present in GRPO.

 .. code-block:: bash